 A 1969 historical action film based on a true World War II story.
 The film is a fictionalized telling of the capture of the last standing bridge over the Rhine River in March 1945.

-Directed by John Guillermin, the film stars George Segal, Robert Vaughn, Ben Gazzara, Bradford Dillman, and E. G. Marshall.
+Directed by John Guillermin, the film stars George Segal, Robert Vaughn, Ben Gazzara, Bradford Dillman, E. G. Marshall and Hans Christian Blech.
 The screenplay was heavily influenced by historian Ken Hechler's 1957 narrative account of the same name, with characters heavily fictionalized.

 Released in a crowded field of war films in the late 1960s, the movie was a staple of late-night TV but received little real acclaim.
 The production was notable for having to displace partway through due to the Russian invasion of Czechoslovakia.

 - Anti-Hero: Keeping with the general tone of the film, Sergeant Angelo defies orders, assaults his battalion commander, and habitually robs the dead.
 In action, he's at the forefront of the fighting, and tries to protect the French girl in the jail from being abused by his men.

 - Anti-Villain: Major Kreuger may be the German officer trying to defend and if necessary destroy the titular bridge, but he is never shown to be anything but a good man.
 He reassures the men under his command that reinforcements are on their way, isn't afraid to be near the action and tries to get the job done despite empty promises and inadequate support from the Wehrmacht.

 - Artistic License – History: Aspects of the film are fictionalized, probably to add additional characterization possibilities and better permit the more cynical view of the producers to come through.